 Winner - I guess the score is tied right now because Campaign Monitor gets this round.

 Campaign Monitor vs Mailchimp - Which has better reports?

 Mailchimp has one of the best reporting in the market, period.
 It is natural since they are one of the oldest in this segment.
-Mailchimp offers you all the metrics email marketing tools offer to their users, like open rates, bounces, clicks and so on.
+Mailchimp offers you all the metrics email marketing service tools offer to their users, like open rates, bounces, clicks and so on.

 And it gives you other things like geo-location tracking, shows you your email level of success between different providers, and they have this tracking for eCommerce businesses as well.